Weak optimal transport with unnormalized kernels: Introduction

 The third main contribution of this paper is a general investigation of transport problems involving cost functions of the following form

 where $\Y$ is a compact subset of $\R^d$ whose conical hull is denoted by $\Z$ and $F:\X \times \Z \to \R$ is convex with respect to its second variable.
-Such cost functions will be called \emph{conical} in all the paper.
-This name comes from the fact that cost functions of this type are naturally related to \emph{positively $1$-homogenous convex} functions (whose epigraphs are cones).
+Such cost functions will be called \emph{conical} in all the paper because such cost functions are naturally related to \emph{positively $1$-homogenous convex} functions (their epigraphs being \emph{cones}).
 Recall that a function $\varphi : \R^d \to \R$ is said positively $1$-homogenous (or positively homogenous of degree $1$) if $\varphi(tx)=t\varphi(x)$ for all $t\geq0$ and $x\in \R^d.$ This link between conical cost functions and positively $1$-homogenous convex appears in the duality formula for the transport problem \eqref{eq:TPintro}.
-More precisely, we will prove that if $c$ is a conical cost function satisfying \eqref{eq:A-intro} and such that the convex hull of the support of $\nu$ does not contain $0$, then, under some mild integrability condition on $F$, the following reduced duality formula holds
+More precisely, we will prove that if $c$ is a conical cost function satisfying \eqref{eq:A-intro} and the convex hull of the support of $\nu$ does not contain $0$, then, under some mild integrability condition on $F$, the following reduced duality formula holds

 where $\varphi$ runs over the set of positively $1$-homogenous convex functions and the operator $Q_F$ is defined by